in

 Sugar-containing or sugar-free gums and carbohydrates can add to belly problems in females with PCOS.

-Females with PCOS bellies can get some relief by changing their diet to low carbohydrates and high proteins, reduction in sweetened beverages, and gas-forming food items such as beans.
+Females with PCOS bellies can get some relief by changing their diet to low carbohydrates and high proteins, reducing sweetened beverages, and gas-forming food items such as beans.

 People may opt for liposuction, cool sculpting, or bariatric surgery.
 However, regular exercise, 20 minutes of HIIT exercise, and supplements like berberine and inositol may also help [Ref].